Chapter 01

 For two bodies, you can sit in the centre-of-mass frame and reduce the problem to one fictitious particle moving in a central potential.
 The orbit is a conic section: ellipse, parabola, or hyperbola.
 Done.

 For three bodies, the pairwise potentials form a triangle.
 Each pair is simple.
 The triangle is not.
-The trouble isn't gravity getting weird — it's that local pairwise consistency does not imply global orbital consistency.
+Gravity is not getting weird.
+The trouble is that local pairwise consistency does not imply global orbital consistency.

 Three pairs.
 Three simple stories.
 One impossible-to-glue triangle.